 " Russ Tobin's back in London - skint.
 The economy is groaning under the weight of his monstrous overdraft.
 It's all of £2.42 and the country can't take any more!
 So Tobin turns salesman for disreputable ZIP Electrics.
 But his massive talents remain undiscovered by all those housewives.
 Disaster strikes - the electric mixers explode, the vacuum cleaners don't suck, and he's booted out on the street with hoots of derisive laughter.
 Until his luck turns.
 Then his equipment's back in full working order, and the sensational Gerta Gottlieb makes all his efforts worthwhile…"

 Russ comes back from Ireland planning a relaxing time in London not realising that he is overdrawn.
-He is "hard-up" - bit of a vulgar double entendre but it was the arse-end of the 70's right?
+He is indeed "hard-up".
+Title-wise, that seems like it was perhaps intended as a (rather vulgar) double-entendre but by this point in the 1970s I suspect subtlety was not in great supply (or demand)

 Page 5 (which is actually the FIRST page)

 Russ breaks with tradition and enjoys a Scotch with his new buddy Dennis Hopper on page 43.
-He doesn't hit the vodka tonic until Page 82
+He doesn't hit the vodka tonic until Page 82, perhaps due to his relative poverty?

 That all bank managers are total wankers

-A good one we reckon - nice to see Russ struggling for cash but still pulling the birds.
-8/10
+A good one we reckon - nice to see Russ struggling for cash (having been so cash-rich since the events of The Courier) but he's still rich in the love department.
+The girsl were never interested in is money anyway.8/10